basho/basho_docs/source/languages/en/riak/theory/concepts/Eventual-Consistency.md

 the outdated value `Alex Ferguson` because it is only waiting for a response from one node.

-If we keep the above scenario the same but tweak the request slightly with `r=1`, perhaps to allow for a faster response to the client, it _is_ possible that the client will be fed `Alex Ferguson` as the response, if the recently recovered node is the first to reply.

 However, the read repair mechanism will kick in and fix the value, so the next time someone asks for the value of `manchester-manager`, `David Moyes` will indeed be the answer.